 Simulation testing of rebuilding strategies was carried out through management strategy evaluation (MSE; Smith et al. 1999, Butterworth 2007, Rademeyer et al. 2007, Punt et al. 2016).
 MSE is used to simulate the connections between field sampling, method of indicator calculation (i.e., data analysis), and decision-making via a harvest control rule (HCR).
 An HCR is used to interpret indicator values according to pre-stated criteria, which produces a recommended management action.
-Part B is an indicator-based HCR.
+Part B is, by definition, an indicator-based management strategy.
 Given the questions faced about data quantity and quality for managing the red abalone fishery, MSE was used to understand how existing sampling designs can support resource management.
-The objectives of the MSE were threefold.
-First, MSE supported a process of characterizing uncertainty in red abalone productivity and in the current state of resource depletion through alternative parameterizations of population dynamics models.
-Second, MSE supported development and refinement of rebuilding strategy options by requiring explicit representation of Peer Review guidance and Project Team ideas as HCRs.
-Third, MSE was used to provide guidance on selecting among several rebuilding strategy options by presenting expected outcomes in terms of trade-offs between catches and the provision of protection of abalone abundance.
-Collectively, these objectives were intended to support the Commission's recommendation to integrate two previous management strategies through a stakeholder-led engagement process.
+In this